yannmazita/dummy-web-project/README.md

 Frontend will be accessible at localhost:8080

 # Disclaimer
-Documentation may severely lag behind actual features as I learn vuejs.
+Documentation may severely lag behind actual features.